Inglewhite Congregational Church

-Inglewhite Congregational Church is a church building located in the English village of Inglewhite, Lancashire.
-A Grade II listed building, it was constructed in 1826, seven years after the founding of the church.
+Inglewhite Congregational Church is a church located in the English village of Inglewhite, Lancashire.
+A Grade II listed building, it was constructed in 1826.

+The church was founded in 1819 and was originally known as Silk Mill Lane Independent Church.
+It became known as a Congregational Church later in the 19th century.

 The church is in sandstone, partly rendered, with quoins and a slate roof.
 It has a rectangular plan, with an extension on the side.
 There is a gabled symmetrical front that has a round-headed doorway with an inscription in the head, imposts, and a fanlight.
 There are two round-headed windows above, and larger round-headed windows on the sides and rear.

-In 2011, Preston City Council designated the church as one of eight buildings in the village to be sites of special interest.
+In 2011, Preston City Council designated the church as one of eleven buildings in the village to be sites of special interest.
+Another two were added in 2022.
+The church runs a weekly playgroup.

+In 2011 the church appointed the Frank Whittle Partnership to design a £450,000 extension to accommodate its increasing congregation.